mrstanlez/touchless-temperature-meter/README.md

 # touchless-temperature-meter
 Touchless temperature meter with lcd build around Arduino nano, MLX90615 IR sensor and LCD1602 with PCF8574

-Author: Stanislav Petrek
-Country: Slovakia
+Author: Stanislav Petrek, Date: 20.4.2020, Country: Slovakia
-Date: 20.4.2020

 This is a simple device, maybe handheld with powerbank 5V for measuring ambient temperature + object temperature with MLX90615 sensor.
 Values are displayed on LCD1602 I2C with converter PCF8574